jmcglone/jmcglone.github.io/_posts/2018-03-21-port-contention.md

 Total Num Of Uops: 17
 ```
 ### Why we have 8 cycles per iteration?
-According to Agner's [instruction_tables.pdf](http://www.agner.org/optimize/optimizing_assembly.pdf) load instruction that I use has 2 cycles latency.
-We have `(16 [loads] * 2 [cycles]) / 2 [ports] = 16`.
+On modern x86 processors load instruction takes at least 4 cycles to execute even the data is in the L1-cache.
+Although according to Agner's [instruction_tables.pdf](http://www.agner.org/optimize/optimizing_assembly.pdf) it has 2 cycles latency.
+Even if we would have latency of 2 cycles we would have `(16 [loads] * 2 [cycles]) / 2 [ports] = 16 cycles`.
 According to this calculations we should receive 16 cycles per iteration.
 But we are running at 8 cycles per iteration.
 Why this happens?

 Well, like most of execution units, load units are also pipelined, meaning that we can start second load while first load is in progress on the same port.
 Let's draw a simplified [pipeline diagram](https://en.wikipedia.org/wiki/Instruction_pipelining) and see what's going on.
 ![](/img/posts/PortContention/Pipeline1.png){: .center-image }